-A. Receivables including unbilled revenue
+A. Receivables

 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of its customer base, including the default risk associated with the industry.